DhrumanGupta/LaunchMyMeeting/README.md

 ## How to use
 Download or compile the code, and run the application.
 A one time setup is required, but it works flawlessly after that!
+To run the file, you can run LaunchMyMeeting.exe (if on windows), or run `dotnet LaunchMyMeetings.dll` in a terminal opened in the app's directory.

 ## Not working?
 If there is any error, or the application does not work, please [create an issue here](https://github.com/DhrumanGupta/LaunchMyMeeting/issues/new) and explain what happened.
 Thanks a lot for your support!